d3jv/assassin/README.md

 #!/bin/bash                                # Set the environment vars with bash
-export PASSWORD_FILE=path/to/passwd        # Path to a file containing the brno.assassin.cz password on a single line (relative to this dir) export COOKIES_FILE=path/to/cookies        # Path to a file where the login script will store the session cookies (relative to this dir) export HXSELECT=/path/to/hxselect          # path to the hxselect executable (from html-xml-utils) Defaults to searching the PATH for "hxselect"
+export PASSWORD_FILE=path/to/passwd        # Path to a file containing the brno.assassin.cz password on a single line (relative to this dir) export COOKIES_FILE=path/to/cookies        # Path to a file where the login script will store the session cookies (relative to this dir) export HXSELECT=/path/to/hxselect          # path to the hxselect executable.
+Defaults to searching the PATH for "hxselect"
 ```

 ## Usage